dwarvesf/playground/Ω Literature notes/Technology Trend/Technology trend.md

 tags: technology
 ---

+# Technology Trend

 Technology is evolving day by day and has a huge impact on both our individual and social lives.
 It plays a tool to solve our problems, helps improve the quality of lives and makes it much easier to live.
 As technology thrives, businesses must continually embrace technology trends to seize new opportunities and not fall behind.
 This study will learn what the technology trend is, how to evaluate new technology and how to follow the trend.

 ### What is technology trend?
 Technology trends are new technologies that have the ability to **respond to high market demand**, and are researched by **many enterprises** for their **potential benefits,** with **a large room for growth.**.
 Thus, new technology will be considered trending when it satisfies all of the following 3 things:

 - High market demands.
 - Great potential benefits.
 - Opportunity for growth

 Market demands are changing day by day, based on the development of technology and the quality of life, subjective and objective events, and economic status.
 For example, during the Covid-19 pandemic, as residents were recommended to stay at home and limit interaction with each other, we have witnessed the rapid development of the delivery and shipping, collaboration platforms and videoconferencing for remote working, tele-health and telemedicine,...